 2. Your energy switch is confirmed

-After confirming with your current provider, your new energy supplier will then let you know what your switch date will be.
+Your new supplier will let you know when your energy switch date will be.

 And that’s it!

-Your chosen energy provider will let you know once you’ve successfully switched over.
+Your chosen energy provider will let you know once you’ve successfully changed energy supplier.

 Other ways to save money when switching supplier